What Is Apple Cider Vinegar | Does apple cider vinegar break a fast | Benefits | How to use

 It would be nice to have a glass of water with a tablespoon or two of magic vinegar and – voila! – your weight would start to magically disappear.
 Unfortunately, no such a liquid exists and apple cider vinegar is no exception.

-The evidence for apple cider vinegar aiding weight loss is quite limited.
+The evidence for apple cider vinegar has weight loss benefits is limited.
 A small study has concluded that one tablespoon of apple cider vinegar consumed twice daily with meals combined with a calorie-restricted healthy diet and exercise results in more weight loss than diet and exercise alone.
 However, more research is needed to confirm these results.

 Even if apple cider vinegar won’t be the magical potion to make weight disappear, it can possibly help improve digestion.
 It has been shown to reduce gas by providing enzymes to help with digestion.